wxcctechsummit/holcct2100/labslive/lab3.md

 **Good to Know!**: The call is not dropped, as we use EndFlow block which finishes the flow but does not disconnect the call.

 - Modify `MyFirstFlow_<podId>` and replace EndFlow with Disconnect node from CallHandling section.
-Publish flow.
+Publish the flow.
 - Place a test call again.
 The call should be disconnected after the welcome prompt.